 A translation corpus is a collection of source texts and their translations.
 This is typically used to build translation memories (a collection of previously created translation that help translators deal with repeating phrases or terminology), and to train machine translation systems such as Google Translate.
 This is not generally something you need to think about unless you are managing a very large volume of texts and translations.

 A glossary or phrase glossary is a dictionary of terms and their translations.
 Customers frequently use glossaries to insure that certain words, phrases and proper names are always translated consistently.
-This is especially important when multiple translators are working on a project because each may translate the same phrase in slightly differ ways.
+This is especially important when multiple translators are working on a project because each may translate the same phrase in slightly different ways.
 A glossary prevents that.
 Most translation workbenches include glossary support.
-Glossaries can also be used to reduce translation cost, so repeating phrases are only translated once, although this has less of an impact than you might think, a few percentage points at most.
+Glossaries can also be used to reduce translation cost, so repeating phrases are only translated once, although this has less of an impact than you might think, a few percentage points in cost reduction at most.

 HTML (Hypertext Markup Language)

 HTML is the markup language used to create web pages.
 It is so simple that it can be edited by hand, although most people create web content in “WYSIWG” (what you see is what you get) text editors that hide this from view.
 Most translation services can process HTML, and know how to translate human readable text while leaving the HTML code alone.